WKDSMRT/realsense-gstreamer/README.md

 - Add Depth channel
     - I've attempted to extend the output buffer and pack the depth data into that buffer.
 The consumer will need to unpack it.
 The format, frame size, stride for color and depth will need to be passed thru the pipeline
 - Add IMU data
+- src/gstrealsensedemux.h:47:// TODO review all members
+- src/gstrealsensedemux.h:54:// TODO audio becomes IMU stream
+- src/gstrealsensedemux.h:60:// TODO put encode/decode all in a single file/class
+- src/gstrealsensedemux.h:82:// TODO What do these values do?
+Are they needed?
-- src/gstrealsenseplugin.cpp:86:// TODO update formats
+- src/gstrealsenseplugin.cpp:87:// TODO update formats
-- src/gstrealsenseplugin.cpp:210:    // TODO properties
+- src/gstrealsenseplugin.cpp:208:    // TODO properties
-- src/gstrealsenseplugin.cpp:258:  /* TODO: use allocator or use from pool if that's more efficient or safer*/
+- src/gstrealsenseplugin.cpp:257:  /* TODO: use allocator or use from pool if that's more efficient or safer*/
-- src/gstrealsenseplugin.cpp:271:  // TODO refactor this section into cleaner code
+- src/gstrealsenseplugin.cpp:278:  // TODO refactor this section into cleaner code
-- src/gstrealsenseplugin.cpp:276:      /* TODO: use orc_memcpy */
+- src/gstrealsenseplugin.cpp:284:      /* TODO: use orc_memcpy */
-- src/gstrealsenseplugin.cpp:303:      /* TODO: use orc_memcpy */
+- src/gstrealsenseplugin.cpp:314:      /* TODO: use orc_memcpy */
+- src/gstrealsensedemux.cpp:1125:  // TODO create colorbuf and depth buf and fill them
+- src/gstrealsensedemux.cpp:1150:  // TODO What is duration? some sort of timestamp?
+- src/gstrealsensedemux.cpp:1321:  // TODO What do we need to do in _flush?
 - set plugin defines specific to WKD.SMRT/RealSense
 - Maybe add capability to generate synthetic data if no camera is connected.
     - Should be develop mode only